redhat-developer/devspaces-images/devspaces-traefik/docs/content/providers/ecs.md

 Search for services in cluster list.

-- If set to `true` service discovery is disabled on configured clusters, but enabled for all other clusters.
+- If set to `true` service discovery is enabled for all clusters.
 - If set to `false` service discovery is enabled on configured clusters only.

 ```yaml tab="File (YAML)"